Why (Canadian band)

+WHY have just released an EP "Soul Declares (single mixes) featuring 2 versions of the single, 2 remixes by WATERMARK and the single "Calloused Heart".

+WHY have played multiple festivals and venues in support of their releases.

 Origins

-The name "Why" was created by lead singer Brian Cook.
+The name "WHY" was created by lead singer Brian Cook.

 As Cook explained, "I was watching a TV special on John Lennon around 1992, and there was a part filmed the day he died and fans were all around his and Yoko's New York apartment with candles and signs, and one sign just said 'WHY.'
 No question mark, just three capital letters, and I thought, 'That's the most used word in our troubled world.'
 Henry Thoreau said, 'Why is the beginning of knowledge,' so it seemed right for a band with so many questions."